PaulusElektrus/PaulusElektrus/README.md

 M.Sc.
 (TUM) in Electrical Engineering and Information Technology.

-I am interested in building both Hardware & Software, love Python & Microcontroller programming and focused on power engineering and the "Energiewende".
+I am interested in building both Hardware & Software, love Python & Microcontroller programming and focused on smart home & HAM radio at the moment.

 Currently working as Software Engineer.